 Employment Tax Resolution

-Employment taxes are taxes individuals, businesses and any of their employees are expected to pay to federal, state, and local agencies.
-Employers refer to this as a “payroll tax”.
-There are a number of different types of taxes withheld from employees by their employers.
-Similar taxes are paid and deposited with the appropriate tax agencies by those individuals who are self-employed.
+Individuals, businesses and all of their employees are expected to pay taxes to federal, state, and local agencies.
+Employers refer to these taxes as a “employment or payroll tax”.
+Subsequently, a number of different types of taxes are withheld from employees by their employers.
+Similarly, taxes are paid and deposited with the appropriate tax agencies by those individuals who are self-employed.
 Self-employed business owners must pay self-employment which includes the Social Security and Medicare taxes.
-If the IRS believes any individual or business has not paid these taxes, they are liable for penalties.
+If the IRS believes any individual or business has not paid these taxes, they are liable for penalties and interest.

 Income tax must be withheld from employees’ paychecks.
-Employees are able to adjust the amount of their tax withheld by filing IRS Form W-4 designating the number of withholding allowances they want to claim.
-It is advisable to come close to their overall tax liability at the end of the year.
-If done correctly, employees can avoid owing huge amounts of money in taxes when it comes to filing their yearly tax return.
-There are a number of different types of taxes that should be withheld from employees’ paychecks and then immediately deposited to the IRS after payroll including:
+Employees are able to adjust the tax amount withheld by filing IRS Form W-4.
+This form designates the number of withholding allowances they want to claim.
+Most importantly, adjusting the amount withheld will closely match their overall tax liability determined at the end of the year.
+Done correctly, employees can avoid owing huge amounts of money in taxes when filing their yearly tax return.
+In addition, they may be entitled to a tax refund.
+A number of different types of taxes must be withheld from employees’ paychecks.
+Thereafter, these taxes are then immediately deposited to the IRS after payroll including:

 FICA covers two tax programs: Social Security and Medicare.
-This tax rate does not change but it may be more or less depending on an employees' overall earnings during a given year.
+Although this tax rate does not change, an employee's contribution may vary depending upon an employees' overall earnings during a given year.

 This tax is paid only by the employer.
-It is calculated at the rate of 6% for the first $7,000 paid to an employee.
-It is not paid on amounts earned thereafter.
-Different states have their own unemployment tax programs for employers.
+Thus, it is calculated at the rate of 6% for the first $7,000 paid to an employee.
+Thereupon, it is not paid on amounts earned thereafter.
+Additionally, different states have their own unemployment tax programs for employers.

 This is a federal-state program financed through federal and state employer taxes.
-The federal side of the program is called FUTA.
-The unemployment tax differs from state to state.
+The federal side of the program is called Federal Unemployment Tax or FUTA.
+Yet, the unemployment tax differs from state to state.
 The program is based on experience-ratings.
-That means that employees working for firms that lay off a higher percentage of their employees within a state can collect a greater amount of unemployment benefits.
-The firms themselves pay much higher tax rates than businesses that lay off fewer workers.
+In other words, employees working for firms that lay off a higher percentage of their employees within a state can collect a greater amount of unemployment benefits.
+Consequently, the firms themselves pay much higher tax rates than businesses that lay off fewer workers.

 Employers must pay into state-run funds that provide benefits for workers who get injured on the job or sick because of their work.
-The benefits are governed by state workers compensation laws and are paid by employer contributions to workers compensation funds.
+These benefits are governed by state workers compensation laws.
+In addition, they are paid by employer contributions to workers compensation funds.

-Sometimes called SECA taxes, Self-Employment Taxes are similar to FICA taxes in that they cover Social Security and Medicare taxes for those who are self-employed along with retirement benefits, survivor benefits, disability benefits and hospital insurance (Medicare) benefits.
-If an individual earns over $200,000, an additional Medicare tax is required.
+These taxes are sometimes called SECA taxes.
+Self-Employment Taxes are similar to FICA taxes in that they cover Social Security and Medicare taxes for those who are self-employed.
+Furthermore, this tax covers retirement benefits, survivor benefits, disability benefits and hospital insurance (Medicare) benefits.
+In addition, if an individual earns over $200,000, an additional Medicare tax is required.
 The tax is determined by the individual's net income.
 The rate is 12.4% for Social Security plus 2.9% for Medicare, totaling 15.3%.
 The base limit is $137,700 for 2020 and $142,800 for 2021.
-If an individual earns more than $200,000, he/she will have to pay an additional tax of 0.9% for Medicare.
+However, if an individual earns more than $200,000, he/she will have to pay an additional tax of 0.9% for Medicare.
 Since the self-employed individual pays both shares of this tax (individual and employer), the employer amount is calculated as a business expense.

-Is it illegal to withhold payroll taxes from the IRS?
+Is it illegal to withhold employment taxes from the IRS?

 Examples of an Independent Contractor include those who work as/for the following:

-To learn more about Employment Tax, check the following
+To learn more about Employment Tax Resolution, review the following:

-Responsibility and accounting are very important regarding Employment tax laws.
-Whether you are self-employed, employed by an organization or a business owner yourself, taxes are going to be something you are obligated to file.
+Responsibility and accounting are very important in adhering to employment tax laws.
+Paying taxes is an obligation for the self-employed, business owners and employees.
 Luckily, we are here to help with some of that responsibility and accountability.
-Contact us today and see how we can help you with your employment tax situation.
+Contact us today and see how we can help you with your employment tax resolution situation.
 Check our IRS tax resolution services page for more information.